 Symptoms: Vomiting, lethargy, decreased urination, loss of appetite, weakness, loss of coordination and seizures.

-Treatment is aimed at addressing the underlying cause and giving supportive care such as fluid therapy.
+Treatment: Address the underlying cause, correct electrolyte imbalances and provide supportive care such as fluid therapy.

 What is acute renal failure?

-Acute renal failure is the rapid loss of kidney function resulting in the retention of waste products which would usually be filtered by the kidneys and excreted in the urine.
-They also lose their ability to concentrate urine and cause electrolyte imbalances.
+Acute renal failure is the rapid loss of kidney function which causes waste products to build up in the bloodstream as well as electrolyte imbalances as the kidneys lose their ability to concentrate urine.